dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 filters (Figure 7-3).

-109

-Chapter 7 ■ Working With the Dialog MoDule

 Figure 7-3.
 The Save as type option being displayed

 On macOS, this control is not shown, but the filter is still applied to the dialog.
 Please note we've